Duggopriest/ft_transcendence/README.md

 # ft_transcendence

+WorkFlow:
+Create Branch -> work -> Test -> Make a merge request name the branch acording to the task

 Task:
   your website, users will play Pong with others.
 You will provide a nice user interface, a chat, and real-time multiplayer online games!